MuhRandy/recipe-page-main-frontendmentor/README.md

 // first I initialize the DOM that I need, in this case <li> elements. this listItems will store HTML collection of <li> elements const listItems = document.getElementsByTagName("li");

-// because listItem is HTML collection, I need to looping it to change or manipulate each element for (const i in listItems) {
+// because listItems is HTML collection, I need to looping it to change or manipulate each element for (const i in listItems) {
   const listItem = listItems[i];
   // this regex will become the search key for what word with characteristic I want, that is find any word and stop when you find ':'